-One of the executives, DEN co-founder and then-CEO Marc Collins-Rector, had been previously arrested and convicted for sexually abusing a minor in New Jersey.
+One of the executives, DEN co-founder and then-CEO Marc Collins-Rector, was previously arrested and convicted for sexually abusing a minor in New Jersey.

 EOS claims to solve bitcoin and ethereum’s scalability, smart contract writing and decentralized functionality issues with delegated proof-of-stake (DPoS), a type of governance model for validating blockchain units to prevent network attacks and faulty transaction recording.

-DPoS, a hybrid of the bitcoin blockchain’s proof-of-work (PoW) and ethereum’s proposed proof-of-stake (PoS) consensus mechanisms, asks users to vote on “witnesses” to confirm blocks.
-21 nodes produce the blocks and parties pre-selected by EOS control the nodes.
+DPoS, a hybrid of the bitcoin blockchain’s proof-of-work (PoW) and the ethereum blockchain’s proposed proof-of-stake (PoS) consensus mechanisms, asks users to vote on “witnesses” to confirm blocks.
+21 nodes produce the blocks to be controlled by parties pre-selected by EOS.

-In contrast, PoW and PoS require that individuals expend computing resources.
+In contrast, PoW and PoS users expend computing resources.
 PoW network participants verify blocks by mining randomly generated cryptographic hashes without being given special preference, whereas block overseers for PoS, a closer relative of DPoS, are assigned mining power based on the amounts of cryptocurrency they hold.

 PoS and DPoS have been widely criticized for enabling subjectivity and centralization of network decision-making.
-Staking model skeptics caution that PoS and DPoS super-majorities can make validation slower and less neutral than in PoW blockchains by banding together to unduly influence collective interests.
+Staking model skeptics caution PoS and DPoS super-majorities can band together to make validation slower and less neutral than in PoW blockchains.

-These concerns came into full view when the entire EOS network froze on June 16, two days after the first version of EOS released.
+These concerns over unduly influenced collective interests came into full view when the entire EOS network froze on June 16, two days after the first version of EOS was released.
 Block producers locked 7 accounts the next day to stop malicious actors from hacking into wallets and stealing user funds.